 Knowing when to form a business and which type of legal business entity to create — such as a sole proprietorship, partnership or disregarded entity LLC — can be a complex decision.
 Not only is it crucial to understand the right time to move forward and form your business, but you also need to spend time figuring out exactly which kind of business you should create.

-One of the biggest reasons individuals form single-member LLCs is to benefit from the tax laws pertaining to disregarded entities.
-Let’s take a look at how the new tax law impacts disregarded entity LLCs, as well as some other reasons business owners benefit from this type of organizational structure.
+One of the biggest reasons individuals form an LLC is to benefit from the tax laws pertaining to disregarded entities, or single-member LLCs.
+Let’s take a look at how tax laws impact disregarded entity LLCs, as well as some other reasons business owners benefit from this type of organizational structure.
 Even if this model doesn’t seem to apply to your current business operations, it could be something to keep in mind for future ventures.

 What Is a Disregarded Entity?

 In a nutshell, a disregarded entity is an LLC that is treated as a sole proprietorship by the Internal Revenue Service (IRS).
 Basically, you and your business are one in the same in the eyes of the IRS.
 When it's time to file, you will organize your tax documents so that your business income and expenses are integrated with your personal information and income activities.